-Hurricane Dorian Churns Toward Florida Coast, Expected To Bring 125 MPH Winds
+Hurricane Dorian Expected To Hit Florida Coast With 130 MPH Winds On Labor Day

 While Dorian caused some flooding and isolated damage in the Caribbean, there are now sighs of relief, as leaders give thanks and schools and businesses prepare to open.

-In the British Virgin Islands, the Terrance B. Lettsome International Airport on Beef Island reopened for business early Thursday.
+In the British Virgin Islands, the Terrance B. Lettsome International Airport on Beef Island reopened early Thursday.

-Giving a summary of the hurricane's effects late Wednesday night, BVI Premier Andrew Fahie said, "Thanks be to God that we have had no reports of loss of lives, serious injuries, major property damage, crimes or problems in relation to businesses being compromised. "
+Giving a summary of the hurricane's effects late Wednesday night, BVI Premier Andrew Fahie says, "Thanks be to God that we have had no reports of loss of lives, serious injuries, major property damage, crimes or problems in relation to businesses being compromised. "